davidegaspar/davidegaspar/RESUME.md

 - Participated and provided feedback in several interviews from Junior to Senior level engineers across our skill stack (Java, Angular, AWS).
 - Helped build a canned Jenkins and Selenium based on EC2 that can be spun up in minutes

-<div class="page-break"></div>

-#### Javascript Developer @ eFinancialCareers Team - 1 year
+#### Javascript Developer @ eFinancialCareers Team

+_Oct 2015 - Dec 2016 • 1yr 3mos_

 - Responsible to continuously improve our WebStore product (AngularJS) with analytics, A/B Testing solutions, and Business features, as well as End to End tests (Protractor).
 - Augmented the UI projects with build and optimization tools, as a way to improve the development flow (Gulp and NPM).
 - Lead an effort to improve our team's git workflow by simplifying the branching strategy and Pull Requests flow.
 - Built several development environments using Vagrant to speed up the On-boarding process and help with the team's Windows to Mac migration.

-### Lead Galaxy - London, UK - Oct 2014 to Oct 2015
+### Lead Galaxy

+_Full-time • 1yr 1 mo • London, United Kingdom_

 #### Full Stack Web Developer

+_Oct 2014 - Oct 2015 • 1yr 3mos_

 As Full Stack Developer I worked in diverse types of projects including:
 Landing pages, Newsletter design, code and optimization, Wordpress setup, customization and speed optimization, Bespoke websites design, code and speed optimization, Website analytics and Conversion tracking (Google, Facebook, Twitter and Bing), Admin Platform (AngularJS), Database design (SQL), API design, implementation and documentation (PHP, Node.js and ASP .NET), In- house automation tools (Node.js), Systems troubleshoot (Website, Email, Analytics and Conversion Tracking), Documented Workflow and Website tools, Brand design (logos, digital ads), Print design (business cards, stands, badges and magazine ads).

-### Vitamin London - London, UK - Nov 2013 to Sep 2014 (1y)
+### Vitamin London

+_Full-time • 11 mos • London, United Kingdom_

 #### Front & Middle-End Web Developer

+_Nov 2013 - Sep 2014 • 11 mos_

 I worked in a small team, and very closely with the Digital Designer and the Back-End Developer to bring the best possible product to the client.
 Smaller projects include Shopify and Wordpress setup, customization and plugins.
 Medium sized projects include website redesign, fully responsive websites and micro-websites.
 And bigger projects consist of custom-made web platforms with full- blown API’s, desktop client apps and mobile client apps.
 In addition to client projects I develop in- house web tools and frameworks, like a photo cropping tools, image sliders, image pre-loaders and javascript UI kits.
 Testing is also a big part of my process, and I use various local and remote tools to test in different browsers and devices making sure every product is fully operational and performs efficiently.

-### Self-Employed - Lisbon, Portugal - 2011 to 2013
+### Self-Employed

+_Part-time • 3yrs • Lisbon, Portugal_

 #### Freelance Web Developer

+_2011 - 2013 • 3yrs_

 Worked on various improvements and new features in existing websites in the hospitality industry.

+---

+<div class="page-break"></div>

 ## Education

-### University of Lisbon (UL) - Faculty of Fine Arts Lisbon (FBAUL) - 2012 to 2013
+### University of Lisbon (UL) - Faculty of Fine Arts Lisbon (FBAUL)

+_2012 - 2013 • Lisbon, Portugal_

-MA in Equipment Design (6 Units)
+MA in Equipment Design (6 Units).
-Lisbon, Portugal
 Units completed successfully and with an overall average of 15 points (out of 20).

-### Laureate International Universities - Universidade Europeia - 2009 to 2012
+### Laureate International Universities - Universidade Europeia

+_2009 - 2012 • Lisbon, Portugal_

-BA Hons in Information Systems, Web and Multimedia Lisbon, Portugal
+BA Hons in Information Systems, Web and Multimedia.
 Degree Completed with an overall average of 15 points (out of 20).

-<div class="page-break"></div>

 ## Interests

-Game development, Robotics, Product Design, Photography, Travel, Food, Home Automation, Japanese Culture.
+- Game development
+- Philosophy
+- Robotics
+- Home Automation
+- 3D Printing
+- Photography
+- Travel
+- Food
+- Japanese Culture

 ## Languages